emu-russia/pureikyubu/wiki/gfx.md

 AR unit first, then the GB one).
 CMPR sub-blocks sit in the 8x8 tile in the order TL, TR, BL, BR at byte offsets 0/8/16/24.

+The tiles of an image are stored **row by row**: every tile of the first tile row comes first, then the tiles of the second one, and so on.
+An image that is wider than one tile therefore needs the tile row as the outer walk of the decoder; with the tile columns outer the map is read column by column and everything but the first tile column is transposed.
+This is what happened to the IA4 decoder (8-wide tiles) and it is why a 32x32 IA4 map came out as noise while the same map was correct in the gallery - the gallery encoder mirrored the decoder's walk.
+Both walks are row-first now, and `gfx_texture_test.cpp` samples the first texel of every tile of a 2x2 tile grid for the 8x8 (I4), 8x4 (IA4) and 16-bit/RGBA8 formats so the order is pinned.

+The C14X2 palette index is 14 bits wide (the register field passes all of them through), and the transparent fourth colour of the CMPR three-colour mode keeps the average of its two endpoints with a cleared alpha, which is what the hardware puts there (the RGB takes part in a blend that uses it, only the alpha makes the texel invisible).

+### Decoding on demand

+A draw programs the whole texture map (`GXLoadTexObj`) every time it uses it, so the backend is asked for a decode constantly. `DecodeTexture` only converts and uploads when the map really
+changed: it compares the description (base address, format, size, palette binding) and an FNV-1a hash of the raw texture bytes it would read against what the GL texture was decoded from (`TexMap::key*`).
+A palette lives outside the texture bytes, so every TLUT load bumps a generation counter that is part of the check as well (`gfx-tc.md` palettes are shared by the maps that bind them).
+Titles that edit a texture in place are still picked up, because the hash covers the bytes, not just the registers; `Tex_AnInPlaceEditOfTheTexelsIsPickedUp` and `Tex_AReloadedPaletteIsPickedUp` pin that down.

+`TX_INVTAGS` (`GXInvalidateTexAll`) marks every map for a decode again.
+The upload reuses the GL image storage (`glTexSubImage2D`) while the image size is unchanged, and the sampler parameters (including the mip chain of a mipmapped map) are only re-applied when `TX_SETMODE0/1` really changes, not on every write of the same value.

 **Open item (CMPR).** The format definition available to the project describes the two interpolated endpoints as thirds (`(2*A + B) / 3`), which is what the decoder implements, while a second description of the same decoder gives `A*(frac+1) + B*(8-frac-1)` shifted right by three, i.e. 3/8